Ontario -> Dividend Tax Credits

 Ontario's Taxation Act, which is for taxation years ending in 2009 or later, specifies the dividend tax credits for both eligible and non-eligible dividends as a percentage of the federal dividend tax credit.

 Ontario's November 7, 2013 Economic Outlook and Fiscal Review Chapter VI: Taxation announced revisions to both eligible and non-eligible dividend rates.
 Another change is that the Ontario surtax, starting in 2014, will be calculated before deducting dividend tax credits.
 By doing so, all taxpayers would get the same amount of dividend tax credit.
 Previously, the surtax was applied after these tax credits were deducted, thus increasing the tax credits for high income earners by as much as 56%.
 These measures were included with proposals in the 2014 Budget.

-Ontario Enhanced Dividend Tax Credit for Eligible Dividends
+Ontario Dividend Tax Credit for Eligible Dividends

-Ontario's November 7, 2013 Economic Outlook announced that the rate for the enhanced dividend tax credit for eligible dividends would be increased to 10%, but the surtax will be calculated prior to the deduction of the dividend tax credit.
+Ontario's November 7, 2013 Economic Outlook announced that the rate for the eligible dividend tax credit for eligible dividends would be increased to 10%, but the surtax will be calculated prior to the deduction of the dividend tax credit.
 This was confirmed in the 2014 Budget.
 The legislation was revised to define the tax credit as 36.3158% of the gross-up on the dividends, which equates to 10% of the taxable dividend.